Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Results and discussion

 \subsection{Without Fermion-Fermion interaction}

 In this section, we focus on the regime where the interaction between the fermions can be neglected.
 In this situation, the Efimov effect only comes into play for a mass ratio $M/m \geq 13.6$.
-To investigate the universality of the critical value of the F-A $s$-wave scattering length $a_{c}$ for the appearance of the borromean state with symmetry $L^{\pi} = 1^{-}$, we plot the the lowest adiabatic potentials $W(R)$ for $^{87}$Sr\,-$^{87}$Sr\,-$^{6}$Li at $a_{SrLi}\rightarrow\infty$.
-These potentials were obtained at different $s$-wave poles of Sr-Li potential, as shown in Figure\;\ref{fig1}.
-The effective adiabatic potentials $W(R)$ obtained for varying numbers of $^{87}$Sr-$^{6}$Li two-body bound states converge to a single universal curve, displaying three-body parameter universality, similar to the $s$-wave Efimov effects case.
-Moreover, these effective potentials exhibit the usual Efimov behavior for $R>10\, r_{\text{vdw,SrLi}}$ with $s_{0}=0.399$.
-Additionally, they show a repulsive wall at about $R= 3 r_{\text{vdw,SrLi}}$ after scaling by $r_{\text{vdw,SrLi}}$, independent of the number of two-body bound states.
+It is known that the universality of the three-body paparameter $a^{1}_{-}$ in s-wave Efimov effects arises from a universal effective barrier present in the three-body potentials.
+Our objective here is to explore the universality of $a_{c}$, concerning the emergence of the borromean state with symmetry $L^{\pi} = 1^{-}$.
+To achieve this, we present a series of the lowest adiabatic potentials, denoted as $W(R)$, for $^{87}$Sr-$^{87}$Sr-$^{6}$Li as $a_{SrLi}$ approaches infinity.
+These potentials have been computed at different $s$-wave poles within the Sr-Li potential, as depicted in Figure \ref{fig1}.
+It is shown that the effective adiabatic potentials converge to a single universal curve, indicating that the three-body parameter is universally independent of the short-range details of two-body potentials[ except for the van der waals length], similar to the efimov effect in the $0^{+}$ symmetry.
+All potentials approach the universal form $-( s^2_{0} + 1/4 )/2 \mu R^2$ with $s_{0}=0.399$ when $R$ exceeds 10 times the van der Waals radius of the Sr-Li system, denoted as $r_{\text{vdw,SrLi}}$.
+Notably, they also show a repulsive wall at approximately $R= 3\; r_{\text{vdw,SrLi}}$, which prevents atoms from probing the small $R$ region representing the hallmark of van der Waals universality\cite{jiawangPRL2012,Chen2022Jan}.
+This repulsive feature remains consistent across varying numbers of two-body bound states, further emphasizing its independence from such details.